 Proposed Policy (June 2015) Reasonable Alternatives?
 Approach to the June 2015 Sustainability Appraisal Policy SB3 Protected Local Green Spaces There is clear support for the protection of Local Green A single SA matrix has been used to assess the protection Within the areas designated as Local Green Space, shown on the inset maps, development will not be allowed, except in very special circumstances, consistent with Spaces in the NPPF, as a way to provide special protection against development for green spaces of particular importance to local communities. of Local Green Spaces provided by the policy.
-The SA has drawn on the baseline information and purpose of the policy (including identification criteria), with the policies for Local Green Spaces and Green Belts set out in the National Planning Policy Framework.
-No reasonable alternatives to the principle of the policy have been identified. reference to specific spaces within the settlement boundaries where they illustrate the effects identified in the SA.
+The SA has drawn on the baseline information and purpose of the policy (including identification criteria), with

+reference to specific spaces

+reference to specific spaces

+within the settlement

+boundaries where they

+illustrate the effects identified

+in the SA.